Throughout Victoria, even in the most intensively developed regions, the landscape holds the imprint of thousands of generations of Aboriginal people.

 The Act provides a consistent approach to protecting and managing Aboriginal cultural heritage, as well as clear guidance to planners and developers about when and how Aboriginal cultural heritage management issues need to be considered.

-For more specific information on the Aboriginal Heritage Act 2006 and to access tools to assist in the planning and protection of Aboriginal cultural heritage please visit the Aboriginal Victoria website
+For more specific information on the Aboriginal Heritage Act 2006 and to access tools to assist in the planning and protection of Aboriginal cultural heritage please visit the Aboriginal Heritage Legislation website.

 Registered Aboriginal Parties